- What is a custom domain?

 Examples of custom domains:

-By default, your site will be set up on a PeopleGrove domain.
+By default, your site will be set up on a PeopleGrove domain as shown below.

 If you are just trying to forward a domain to your PeopleGrove site, you do not need to follow these instructions.
 You can simply forward your domain to your site, and you’re done!